 Accumulated Forest Fire Danger Index values for spring 2019 were the highest on record over large areas of Australia.
 Record high values were observed in areas of all states and territories.
 Rainfall across the country was 62% below average making it the driest spring on record and daytime temperatures were above average to highest on record over most of Australia (BOM 2019a).

 The 2019–20 bushfires were unprecedented, with 21% of Australia’s temperate forests burned compared with the 2% typical of previous major fire years (Boer et al. 2020).
 This page describes the health impacts of bushfires in general terms (see Bushfires); however the full health and related impacts of these bushfires won’t be known for some time.
-The forthcoming release, A burning issue: Short-term health impacts of the 2019–20 Australian bushfires (AIHW forthcoming 2020) will describe some of the more immediate impacts of the 2019–20 bushfires on health and the health system.
+The forthcoming release, Australian bushfires 2019-20: exploring the short-term health impacts (AIHW forthcoming 2020) will describe some of the more immediate impacts of the 2019–20 bushfires on health and the health system.

 Climate change refers to a change in the pattern of weather, which affects oceans, land surfaces and ice sheets, occurring over decades or longer (Australian Academy of Science 2019).
 Human activities, such as burning fossil fuels, agriculture and deforestation have resulted in an increase in atmospheric greenhouse gas (GHG) concentrations.
 These gases trap heat in the atmosphere, which heats the land and oceans and changes weather patterns (IPCC 2014).